DemocracyApps/storyflows/documentation/flow.md

 4. Steps - array of _steps_
 5. Variables - a list of variable definitions and initial values that should be associated with this sequence in the system state (optional, see below)

+### Sequence Step
-A _sequence step_ definition consists of:
+A sequence step definition consists of:

 1. ID of the card that provides its content (this can be undefined while a sequence is being constructed, but obviously doesn't make sense to leave undefined for actual presentation)
 2. Variables - a list of variable definitions and initial values that should be associated with this step in the system state (optional, see below)
-3. Branch - a list of branches that may be taken from this step based on a value obtained from the user (optional, see below)
+3. Branch - this optional structure associates a value obtained from the user (see input controls) with a step to branch to.
+There are at least two branch types:
+  * _KeyMap_ - this is a simple set of value-to-stepId pairs, where values probably map to a set of choices a user may make at this step.
+  * _RangeMap_ - this is a set of rage-to-stepId pairs that associate a numerical range of the input value with a step ID to move to.
+If the value maps to more than one of the ranges, the first match is used.

+### State
-The _state_ of the system consists of a few global variables that track the current position and history, individual namespaces for each sequence and step that may be used by a flow, and shared-namespaces area where flows may create and share variables.
+The state of the system consists of a few global variables that track the current position and history, individual namespaces for each sequence and step that may be used by a flow, and shared-namespaces area where flows may create and share variables.
 The state is immutable - it may only be changed by creating and dispatching _actions_ (see details below).

 ## The System State
 The system state is stored as a single immutable object that may be modified via _actions_.
 The object is a map containing the following keys: